kWAYTV/vercel-to-discord/README.md

 ## 🙏 Acknowledgments

 Thanks to [@rewbs](https://github.com/rewbs) for the original idea.
-While this is a complete rewrite with no remaining code from the original codebase, it's kept as a fork to acknowledge the inspiration.
+This is a complete rewrite with no remaining code from the original codebase.